 It’s easy to fall into a money trap.
 Maybe you drink a Red Bull once a week for an extra kick start on Monday mornings.
 Who could blame you?
 Mondays are Mondays.
 It’s a great $2.50 a week investment.
 But then you’re strolling through Costco and you see a case of Red Bulls for $32.50.
 That’s 24 cans at $1.35 each; about half the cost of your convenience store.
 “What a deal!” you exclaim and run over a little old lady in your excitement to load the case on your flatbed shopping cart.
 Now what was just a Monday treat is also your “get me through hump day” Wednesday habit and a TGIF fix.
 The $2.50 a week pleasure has escalated into an indulgence more than double the cost and blew your budget (we won’t mention the health issues).
 Likewise, in running a small business, you have to count every cost and if you don’t, the costs will run away from you and torpedo your budget as well.

-- A mere 5 minutes a day in timecard inaccuracy results in $2600 a year in overpaid, unearned, non-productive wages.
+- Handwritten timecards that are inaccurate by only 5 minutes a day result in $2600 a year in overpaid, unearned, non-productive wages.

-- Then you must consider the payroll expenses such as workers compensation and payroll taxes associated with these extra unearned wages.
+- Then consider the payroll expenses such as workers compensation and payroll taxes associated with these extra unearned wages.

 - If the average pay rate is more than $8 an hour, your losses are even greater.
 You are getting nothing in return for these dollars.